DrFrankxio/MadDrFrank-s-Voxels/README.md

 Steps:

-1.- Download the html file.
+1.- Download the html file with the version that u want.

 2.- Open it with your browser.